chrislarson1/examples/nuodb/README.md

 [instructons](https://github.com/nuodb/nuodb-helm-charts/blob/master/stable/README.md), or simply run the following commands to install the core NuoDB components into your cluster:

-  1. `$ helm install transparent-hugepage nuodb/transparent-hugepage --set cloud.provider=<your-cloud-provider> --set
+  1. `$ helm install transparent-hugepage nuodb/transparent-hugepage --set cloud.provider=<your-cloud-provider> --set cloud.zones=<your-cloud-zone>`
-   cloud.zones=<your-cloud-zone>`
   2. `$ helm install admin nuodb/admin --set cloud.provider=<your-cloud-provider> --set cloud.zones=<your-cloud-zone>`
   3. `$ helm install storage-class nuodb/storage-class --set cloud.provider=<your-cloud-provider> --set cloud.zones=<your-cloud-zone>`
   4. `$ helm install database nuodb/database --set cloud.provider=<your-cloud-provider> --set cloud.zones=<your-cloud-zone>`

 ## Resource Tuning

-Our goal is to configure our NuoDB stack to achieve the optimal combination of cost and performance.
+Our goal is to configure our NuoDB resources to achieve the optimal combination of cost and performance.
 In this experiment we will measure performance using the `duration` template function, which computes the difference between the `.CompletionTime` and `.StartTime` of the Trial job.
 For our cost metric, we define a template function that maps resource usage of the NuoDB database pods to a monthly US dollar amount.
 Documentation on StormForge Optimize